NadineDijkstra/IMAPC/README.md

 # IMAPC

-Code and data for the paper 'Imagery adds stimulus-specific sensory evidence to perceptual detection'.
+Code and data for the paper 'Imagery adds stimulus-specific sensory evidence to perceptual detection' (https://psyarxiv.com/76ad2)

 'Experiment_Code' contains the experimental code in jsPsych (https://www.jspsych.org/).
 It requires jsPsych version 6.1.0 installed in the same folder and img.zip (containing the stimulus images) to be unzipped.